trolljs/baconpancakeifier/README.md

 ```

 ### Misc:
 This library adheres to the tenets of NO REGRETS coding.
-It is certainly not strict mode.
+It is certainly not in strict mode.